How much does a chimney liner cost to install?

 |Cast-In-Place||$2,000 – $7,000|

-- Stainless steel liners are the most common and should be replaced every 15 to 20 years.
+Stainless steel liners are the most common.
+Replace them every 15 to 20 years.

-- A liner reduces chimney fire risk, improves heating efficiency, protects the masonry walls from heat, corrosion, and creosote buildup, and prevents dangerous carbon monoxide from entering the home.
+A liner reduces chimney fire risk, improves heating efficiency, prevents carbon monoxide from entering the home, and protects the masonry walls from damages.

 Flue liner material prices range from $6 to $120 per linear foot, depending on the type.
 Stainless steel liners are the most common and recommended choice by fire-protection experts and installers.